Code-Institute-Submissions/tgc07-project04/README.md

 - Enable team admins to create custom priority and severity levels for their team's bug reports
 - Implement a better database on_delete policy
 - Dashboard for admin users for to provide such as number of tasks assigned to each team member, time taken to fix bugs, etc

+## Technologies Used

+## Database Design
+- The ER diagram for this project's database can be viewed [here](report/database/entity-relationship-diagram.png)
+- The database schema for this project's database can be viewed [here](report/database/database-schema.png)

+## Programming Methodologies

 ## Deployment
 A live demo of this project can be viewed [here](https://tgc07-project04.herokuapp.com/).